 If you have found an artist you like, look up their exhibiting history and try and visit the gallery they exhibit with.
 You will probably like some of the other artists the gallery represents.
 The galleries are very happy to put you on their mailing lists and would invite you to private views.

-These are great places to buy art, as the curators of fairs have selected some of the best independent contemporary artists.
+These are great places to buy art, as the curators of fairs have selected some of the best independent contemporary and emerging artists.
 At the fairs you can meet the artists and gallery owners and find out more about the works of art you are interested in and how they originated.
-This year I have been lucky to be able to take part in the Surrey Contemporary Art Fair and the Landmark Art Fair.
+This year I have exhibited with The Talented Art Fair and last year with Surrey Contemporary Art Fair.

 Support local artists